 Look at each of the three sections below.
 The lowest number is the maximum number of occupants allowed in the house.
 Depending on the circumstances the owner or the tenant of the house may be breaching the Act.
 It is also possible for no-one to be at fault.

-A room includes a bedroom, living room, dining room, study etc. Do not include the kitchen, bathroom or hallway.
+A room includes a bedroom, living room, dining room, study etc. but does not include the kitchen, bathroom or hallway.
 If you have a kitchen/diner do not include the kitchen area of the room.

 - Room Standard (in all cases babies under 1 = 0 persons, children 1-10 years = ½ person, over 10 years = 1 person)